Quotients of buildings by groups acting freely on chambers: Introduction

+Previously in \cite{nor1} we introduced $W$-groupoids, which model quotients of buildings by generic \hbox{type-preserving} group actions.
+Thus, $W$-groupoids are the full stacky generalization of buildings, e.g. they are to buildings what orbifolds are to manifolds.
+They generalize Bruhat decompositions by allowing non chamber-transitive actions \cite[Proposition 7.1]{nor1}.
+We call a $W$-groupoid strict if it corresponds to a chamber-free action.
+In \autoref{sec:wgroup}, we show that Weyl graphs are essentially presentations\footnote{ in the sense of group presentations} of strict $W$-groupoids.

 A general strategy which uses the theory of Weyl graphs to construct chamber-free actions of groups on buildings is the following.
 Take a class of quotients of generalized polygons and amalgamate them along common $1$-residues to form higher rank $2$-Weyl graphs $\cW$.
 Associate `gluing data' to each choice of amalgamation (examples of gluing data include the four diagrams in \cite[p.~48]{ronanlectures} which determine the quotients of the four chamber-regular lattices of type $\wt{A}_2$ and order $2$, and the `based difference matrices' in \cite{essert2013geometric} which determine the quotients of the so-called Singer lattices of type $\wt{A}_2$).
 Then, by first obtaining presentations of the fundamental groups of the quotient generalized polygons, one uses the gluing data to encode a presentation of the fundamental group of $\cW$.
-We use this strategy in \cite{nor3} to construct the Singer cyclic lattices of type $M=(m_{st})_{s,t\in S}$, where $m_{st}\in \{1,2,3,\infty\}$, which generalizes a construction in \cite{essert2013geometric}.
+We use this strategy in \cite{nor3} to construct the Singer cyclic lattices of type $M=(m_{st})_{s,t\in S}$, where $m_{st}\in \{1,2,3,\infty\}$, which generalizes a construction in \cite{essert2013geometric} (done there using complexes of groups for the Davis realization).